jimsynz/pixie/README.md

 The `Pixie.Event` struct contains the following fields:

-  - `client`:   The pid of the `Pixie.Client` process for which you can enqueue messages directly to the client.
+  - `client_id`: The ID of the Client.
+You can use this to find `Pixie.Client` and `Pixie.Transport` processes should you need to.
   - `message`:   The incoming message from the client.
 Messages are represented
                  as:
     - `%Pixie.Message.Handshake{}`:   A client handshake request.
     - `%Pixie.Message.Connect{}`:     A client connection request.
     - `%Pixie.Message.Subscribe{}`:   A subscription request.
     - `%Pixie.Message.Publish{}`:     A message to be published by the user.
     - `%Pixie.Message.Unsubscribe{}`: An unsubscription request.
     - `%Pixie.Message.Disconnect{}`:  A client disconnection request.
   - `response`:  The response to be sent back to the client.
 You can use the functions in `Pixie.Protocol.Error` (automatically imported for you) or you can modify the response directly.

 The details of all these structs should be available on [hexdocs.pm](http://hexdocs.pm/pixie/overview.html).